LaurierCS/TechHunt/README.md

-# Pod 1 - Project Wendigo - Sentiment Analysis Project
+# Pod 2 - Project Wampus - Open Source Kickstarter Project
 This is the repository your team will collaborate on and upload code progress to.
-While it is managed by your team, each code "Merge Request" (aka Pull Request PR)to mast will need to be approved by at least two teammates to be approved.
+While it is managed by your team, each code "Merge Request" (aka Pull Request PR) to master will need to be approved by at least two teammates to be approved.

-*Outline created by Robert*
+*Outline created by Jagveer*

-*Disclaimer: I have little-to-no experience with AI/ML so I will here learning along with you* 🙂
+ 🙂

 # About